GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/8_var_expansion_indirection_and_stack_parameterization.rst

 In the definition of the Intel MPI package above, you'll see we originally specified a ``compiler`` attribute (with the value of ``gcc9``).
-This can be explicitly selected if you like, however Ramble generates Spack environments with ``unify: true``
+This can be explicitly selected if you like, however when using Spack, Ramble generates Spack environments with ``unify: true``
 (See `Spack's environment documentation <https://spack.readthedocs.io/en/latest/environments.html#spec-concretization>`_ for more details).
 As a result, OpenMPI should be compiled with the same compiler used for WRF.